 Induce Vibrant Colors

 Colors can bring life to any space, and when it comes to Halloween, the bloody red is our all-time favorite shade to cast the spell all over.
-No, we are not suggesting you to paint your walls red, instead, decorate your living room with red candles, flowers, wreaths, garlands, painted pumpkins, and lights scattering red ambiance throughout the place.
+No, we are not suggesting you to paint your walls red, instead, decorate your living room with spooky candles, flowers, wreaths, garlands, painted pumpkins, curtains, rugs, and lights scattering red ambiance throughout the place.

 Apart from traditional pumpkins, you can also use tomatoes or apples as part of the décor.
 Place tomatoes in a bowl and draw scary faces on tomatoes to intensify the effect.
 You can also go with green or fall-colored decorations.

 Cushion Covers and Pillows

 Halloween-themed cushion covers for your throw pillows on the couch can liven up the living room for the Hallow’s Eve.
 You can make spooky covers yourself or buy them from a store downtown or online store.
 Indoor decoration doesn’t look complete without Halloween pillows and cushion covers.

 Add a Pumpkin Patch

 Pumpkins can be placed all around the living room on Halloween, signaling a festive accent.
 You can also use alternative pumpkins made of felt, fabric, wood, etc. Else, you can stick to the real ones and paint them, decorate them with glitter or add some inspiring/scary words to them.
 Adding pumpkins to decorate mantels in the living room is a good idea also.

 If you’re missing scary jack-o’-lanterns around you, you can carve some from pumpkins and place them around the furniture, if you may.